dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 Now that they are willing to receive feedback, you need to make sure your feedback is rooted in objective observations.

 Let's use a simple example.
 During a technical discussion about a problem, a developer was getting very passionate.
 This developer, let's call them Todd, also talked over several others during the discussion;  an unfortunately common thing in the tech world.
-After the meeting, you decide to give Todd feedback.
+After the meeting, you decide to give Todd some feedback on the event.
 You want Todd to know that it was frustrating when they talked over others in the group.
 You ask Todd if you can give them some feedback and Todd is willing to listen.

 Once we have Todd's willingness to hear our feedback, how do we give it?

-One of the worst things you could do at this moment is to make a large sweeping generalization!
-Stay away from that!
-Don't jump to conclusions like:
+First, a warning to stay FAR AWAY from large sweeping generalizations!
+They won't help the conversation or the feedback you are attempting to give.
+Examples might be:

 * Todd **always** talks over **everyone**
 * Todd doesn't respect other people.